UCF alumnus, author aims to inspire ACE book club students

 “I love Orlando, and the fact that someone would actually want to talk about the book is incredibly flattering,” Laurence said.
 “It can be a really long road before you get anything that you really want.
 And that’s a great lesson for them, even if they never want to write a word.”

-In August 2017, ACE opened adjacent to the Center for Emerging Media, which houses the Florida Interactive Entertainment Academy, one of the nation’s top video gaming graduate schools.
+In August 2017, ACE opened adjacent to UCF Downtown and the Center for Emerging Media, which houses the Florida Interactive Entertainment Academy, one of the nation’s top video gaming graduate schools.
 Looking for ways to connect with the PreK – 8 school, FIEA reached out to donate several dozen copies of Laurence’s book and offered to have the author speak at the school.
 Librarian Kelly Delaney ’02 jumped at the opportunity.